 The lack of easy access to talent (and a lot of marketing) makes it hard for companies to distinguish genuine professionals from others.
-Getting into it with the wrong people can mean huge irreversible losses that may have been better off invested somewhere else.
+Getting into it with the wrong people can mean huge irreversible losses that may have been better off invested elsewhere.

 The implementation part of AI comes later on the roadmap.
 First, you need a strategy that has been thought out internally after looking at various options and alternatives.
-This way, you are not dependent on a technology vendor to build your strategy.
-Instead, you can take a strategy to them and directly talk about implementation.
+This way, you are not dependent on a technology vendor to build your plan.
+Instead, you can approach them and directly talk about implementation.

 Instead of looking at AI as a business opportunity, companies can do better by leveraging it to improve business outcomes first.
 Begin by analyzing decision points and asking how improving this decision by 1% impacts the bottom line.

 Starting small can set you up for success with AI by giving you insight into how it works.
-After one small victory, you can incrementally move on to more significant objectives.
+After a tiny victory, you can incrementally move on to more significant objectives.